 Students explore the nature of adaptation by examining literary sources and their expression in cinematic and other visual forms.

-Prerequisite: ENGL 202.
+Prerequisite: ENGL 200 or ENGL 201.

 Offered: As needed.

 ENGL 342 - Studies in Drama (4)

 Students analyze major trends, movements and/or figures in American, British and/or Anglophone drama.
 Topics vary with instructor.
 The course may be repeated for credit with a change in topic.